 That way they can choose a favourite subject and you can choose a new topic of interest to broaden your horizons.

 When you feel your patience is wearing thin with the kids and you are getting a little frustrated or even tired, take a break.

-Remember your mood will effect their mood so its beneficial for everyone to take a break for a while.
+Remember your mood will affect their mood so it’s beneficial for everyone to take a break for a while.

 Tip #11- Watch the clock

 Have a clock handy so kids can not only learn the time but be aware of the time and how long things take to complete.

 They will understand how long a minute or an hour is.
 Make a point of monitoring the time so they become aware of time management.

 Expose your kids to some serious challenges and hardships.
 Resist the temptation to fix everything for them.